 East London is known as eMonti in Xhosa and Oos-Londen in Afrikaans.

-East London is at the northern end of a 300 km stretch of coastline referred to as the “Sunshine Coast” which has St Francis Bay at the Southern end.
-The Sunshine Coast is renowned for its stretches of beautiful unpolluted and un-crowded beaches.
+East London is at the northern end of a 300 km stretch of coastline referred to as the “Sunshine Coast”, which has St Francis Bay at the Southern end.
+The Sunshine Coast is renowned for its stretches of beautiful, unpolluted, and uncrowded beaches.

 East London is the seat of the Buffalo City Metropolitan Municipality, South Africa’s third-largest metropolitan municipality by area.